abhilashasaroj/CX4240_project/index.md

 The value 1 corresponds to white wine

-The value 2 correponds to red wine
+The value 2 corresponds to red wine

 ![alt text](pic1.JPG)